 Blood samples measuring anti-ADA antibodies, antinuclear antibodies (ANA), antidouble stranded DNA antibodies, antiextractable nuclear antigens (anti-ENA), and antiphospholipid antibodies (aPL) were obtained at baseline and then at 4, 12, and 24 weeks after initiation of treatment.

-The researchers found that anti-ADA antibodies were associated with treatment failure (odds ratio [OR] 4.5; 95% confidence interval [CI]: 1.1-18.2) and that anti-ADA antibodies arose in 6 out of 21 (28.6%) patients with RA, 4 out of 22 (18.2%) patients with AS, and 1 out of 15 (6.7%) patients with PsA.
+The researchers found that anti-ADA antibodies were associated with treatment failure (odds ratio [OR] 4.5; 95% confidence interval [CI]: 1.1-18.2) and that anti-ADA antibodies arose in 6 out of 21 (28.6%) patients with RA, 4 out of 22 (18.2%) patients with ankylosing spondylitis, and 1 out of 15 (6.7%) patients with PsA.
 They concluded that patients who developed measurable anti-ADA antibodies were less likely to benefit from treatment.
 These data are consistent with previous studies that reported an association between the generation of antidrug antibodies and a decreased response to treatment in RA and AS.2 It is important to note that this study was limited by small study size and included patients with different inflammatory disease states (RA, PsA, or AS), of which a subset received concomitant methotrexate therapy, which could have confounded results.

 Summary and Clinical Applicability